“Integrated Care Systems”

-Further detailed analysis of the ICS proposals is given in the four National KONP documents (January 2021) linked below:
+Further detailed analysis of the ICS proposals is given in the three part National KONP document (January 2021) linked below:

-– An alternative vision: achieving democratic accountability (specifically addresses the lack of democratic accountability in ICSs)
+Part 2: An alternative vision: achieving democratic accountability, addressing the lack of democratic accountability in ICSs;

-– Social care: relationship to ICSs (specifically considers threats to social care from ICSs)
+Part 3: Social care: relationship to ICSs, considering threats to social care from ICSs.